peteamiri/Tutorials/SalesForce/CertNote2.md

 5. Recurring activities
 6. Complete activities
 Once the scheduled time for an event passed, event automatically moved to the activity history.
-Posted 6th January 2013 by Green Jay

-4  View comments
-JAN
-6
 Chatter - 1ormation securely and in real time.
-Additionally, you can invite coworkers without Salesforce licenses to join Chatter.
-In# vited users can view profiles, post on their feed, and join groups, but can't see your Salesforce data or records.
+Additionally, you can invite coworkers without SalesForce licenses to join Chatter.
+In# vited users can view profiles, post on their feed, and join groups, but can't see your SalesForce data or records.
 Web 2.0 - Sharing info moves multiple ways, social network for business that provides real-time visibility, locate expertise, post question / problem, improve communication, transparent communication, inform and motivate employees)
 #Topic Tag (also acts as super search, returns all posts) (Exp:#groupstartegy)
 @mentions (@cenkozer) (for post they should be aware of or include them to a conversation)